learning-electronics/CircuitSolver/README.md

 NOTE: It is strongly advised to surround this function with a try..except block.

 ## Datastructure (`datastructure.py`)

 ## Database (`database.sql`)

+This database is used to make exercises, circuits and all the related data persistent.

+The cirucit and exercise database schema was made using the *MySQL* dialect, so expect it to run in *MySQL*-compatible DBMSs.
+The database is composed by 4 tables and 2 stored procedures:

+* Table `CHAPTER`: Stores the main subjects of the exercises.
+It's composed by an ID and a Name;
+* Table `SUBCHAPTER`: Stores the sub topics of incidence of the  exercises.
+It's Composed by an ID, the parent chapter ID and a Name;
+* Table `CIRCUIT`: This table is used to keep track of each electrical circuit used by the system.
+It points to the syspath of the *SPICE* netlist and to the syspath of the Image/Diagram of the system.
+It also has an unique ID per circuit, a base resolution for the circuit (MNA related, how to reach the tensions for each component) and the base statement of the circuit (`BaseEnu`);
+* Table `EXERCISE`: This table is used to make exercises persistent.
+It has the following fields:
+	* `ID`: Unique exercise identifier;
+	* `CircuitID`: Identifier of the circuit used in the exercise;
+	* `Type`: Stores the type of exercise.
+It can be `V` for Tension, `I` for Current or `P` for Power;
+	* `CompName`: Name of the component used in the exercise;
+	* `CorrectSol`: Correct answer for the exercise.
+	* `WrongAns1`, `WrongAns2` and `WrongAns3`: The wrong answers for the exercise;
+	* `SpecificRes`: The rest of the resolution, specific to the exercise.
+This concatenated after the `BaseRes` form the complete resolution for the exercise;
+	* `SubChapID`: The identifier of the SubChapter this exercise falls onto;
+	* `ChapID`: The identifier of the Chapter this exercise falls onto;
+	* This table doesn't need a specific exercise statement field, because the specific exercise statement is generated automatically.
+* Stored Procedure `sp_CreateExercise`: This stored procedure creates a new entry on the `EXERCISE` table and returns the `ID` used;
+* Stored Procedure `sp_CreateCircuit`: This stored procedure creates a new entry on the `CIRCUIT` table and returns the `ID` used.

 ## *SPICE* Parser Module (`parser`)